Albert Mensinga Creative

 Chassis & driving

 They say a GTV offers a more tight driving experience, and I can imagine.
 Don’t expect a Spider TS to be a street racer.
 It’s a happy GT with decent cornering capacities.
 Quality tyres make all the difference.
 I choose Vredestein to fit the 205/55/16 wheels: Wintrac and Ultrac.
-Maybe Michelin will work too, but in the future I’d rather opt for a Goodyear Eagle F1 or any tyre focussed on comfort.
+Maybe Michelin PS5 will work better.
 Too hard rubber may spoil the ride, which is already pretty hard and a bit bouncy.
-And you will need grip and feel that light frontside.
+And you will need grip and feel that light frontside go when it’s time.

 Scuttle shake there is little but you will notice rattles here and there.
-Sporty tyres and stiff sprung underpinnings won’t work on today’s potholed grounds.
-Unless you are prepared to pay the price or visit trackdays now and then.
-I do not and I’m thinking to upgrade to BC Racing Turismo coilovers and strut bars.
-Somewhere in 2025…
+Sporty tyres and too stiff sprung underpinnings won’t work on this car.
+Today’s potholed roads will ruin the drive.
+Unless you are prepared to pay the price or need to visit trackdays now and then.
+I rewarded my Spider with an upgrade in autumn 2025.**

 Aw, and it’s good to know a 916 has an 11 metre turning cycle: better be prepared!